TravisWheelerLab/AvxWindowFmIndex/README.md

-# AvxWindowFmIndex (BETA)
+# AvxWindowFmIndex
 A fast, AVX2 accelerated FM-index library that utilizes windows of SIMD registers to quickly locate exact match kmers in genetic data.
 This FM-index is highly optimized for both nucleotide and amino sequences, but is unsuitable for general text.

-This library is currently in beta release, so some bugs are expected.
-Please report any issues on the git project page.
+Please report any issues or bugs to the "Issues" tab on the project's github (https://github.com/TravisWheelerLab/AvxWindowFmIndex)

 ## Prerequisites